RooyyDoe/project-1-1920/README.md

 ## API

-The data that I will be using for my applicatipon is comming directly come out of the [OBA API](https://zoeken.oba.nl/landelijk/api/v1/help/).
+The data that we will be using for the applicatipon is comming directly come out of the [OBA API](https://zoeken.oba.nl/landelijk/api/v1/help/).
 This is a library API that gives out data about books that they have available to rent out.

-In the **Book overview page** I am using this API endpoint:
+In the **Book overview page** we are using this API endpoint:

 > https://zoeken.oba.nl/api/v1/search/?q=